 The WESE awards Each year, the WISE Awards recognize six innovative projects tackling today's education challenges.
 Since 2009, the WISE Awards have identified and promoted projects that are addressing key education challenges and demonstrate a strong positive impact on individuals and communities globally.
 Year by year, WISE is building a community of education innovators and offering a fertile environment for groundbreaking collaborations.
-"The WISE Awards bring enhanced visibility to action oriented projects that have had a demonstrated impact in their communities and can set the standard for similar initiatives worldwide.
-WISE Awards Winners are encouraged to develop partnerships with others in the WISE community in order to scale their initiatives, measure their impact, and explore new sources of funding."
+"The WISE Awards bring enhanced visibility to action- oriented projects that have had a demonstrated impact in their communities and can set the standard for similar initiatives worldwide.
+WISE Awards Winners are encouraged to develop partnerships with others in the WISE community in order to scale their initiatives, measure their impact and explore new sources of funding."
 Stavros N. Yiannouka CEO, WISE

-THE 2020 WISE AWARDS The WISE Awards highlight projects found to be most creative and effective in finding solutions to education challenges at any level and in all environments.
-Representatives of projects at any education level are invited to submit applications to demonstrate the nature and reach of their activities.
+THE 2022 WISE AWARDS The WISE Awards highlight projects found to be most creative and effective in finding solutions to education challenges at any level and in all environments.
+Representatives of projects at any education level are invited to submit applications or nominations to demonstrate the nature and reach of their activities.
 Past projects have addressed a wide range of concerns and pursuits, including access to quality education, life-long learning opportunities, and the use of technology.
 Descriptions of all the WISE Awards winning projects are included in this brochure.

-View and download the 2020 guidelines
+View and download the 2022 guidelines

-Applications and Nominations can be submitted from November 20, 2019 to January 20, 2020
+Applications and Nominations can be submitted from November 9, 2021 - January 17, 2022

-Applications or nominations should be submitted in English on the official 2020 form at https://programs.wise.org.qa/by 13:00 GMT on January 20, 2020
+Applications or nominations should be submitted in English on the official 2022 form at https://programs.wise.org.qa/by 13:00 GMT on January 17, 2022

 THE SELECTION PROCESS

-All applications should be completed on the official form in English.
+All applications or nominations should be completed on the official form in English.
 Eligible applications will be evaluated by the WISE team and then the pre-jury according to the guidelines.
 Around fifteen finalists will be selected by WISE, from which a jury will make the final selection of six winning projects.

-SUBMISSION PERIOD
+SUBMISSION PERIOD November 9, 2021 - January 17, 2022

-November 20, 2019 to January 20, 2020

 ANNOUNCEMENT OF FINALISTS

-May, 2020
+2022

 ANNOUNCEMENT OF WINNING PROJECTS

-October, 2020
+2022

 JOINING THE NETWORK

 The winning projects each receive international recognition, as well as a cash prize of US\$20,000.

 The six winners and finalists are given support and visibility through:

-- The Innovators directory and Ed.Review
+The Innovators directory

+The WISE Awards webinars

-- WISE media and communication channels
+WISE media and communication channels

-- Participation in the WISE Summit
+Participation in the WISE Summit

+Participation in other WISE Programs

 "The WISE Awards are about putting education in the spotlight, highlighting its importance and, in doing so, drawing upon different experiences globally to find practical, innovative solutions to challenges in education."

 Rana Dajani We Love Reading, 2014 winning project

+"This prestigious award to our digital education program encourages us to continue working for the educational opportunities of the world's most vulnerable children."

+Magdalena Brier ProFuturo 2021 winning project

 "The honor of winning the WISE Award not only validates Pathways to Education as a best practice but helps disseminate this best practice and some of the world's most transformative innovations in education at the worldwide forum which is the WISE Summit.
 WISE is the most important global knowledge forum helping to transform children's lives everywhere."

+Carolyn Acker

+Pathways to Education

-Carolyn Acker Pathways to Education, 2013 winning project
+2013 winning project

 "To be recognized as the winner of the 2018 WISE Awards is a very special achievement.
 It means that the Partners for Possibility (PfP) program meets the criteria of being a creative solution to a pressing educational challenge, that is, reducing the inequalities in the South African education system."

-Dr. Louise van RhynPartners for Possibility,
+Dr. Louise van Rhyn Partners for Possibility,

-2018 winning project